Learning to See (with Ruskin) online sessions 2025

 Inspired loosely by Ruskin’s The Elements of Drawing, the series will blend drawing with a wide range of creative responses, which might include walking, watercolour and colour mixing, photography, mapping, and reading.

-Sessions will run on the first Saturday of each month, with artist, writer and Companion Kateri Ewing opening the series in September and October, setting the tone for an experience rooted in reverence, presence, and accessibility.
-We will announce further guest session leaders shortly.
+Sessions run on the first Saturday of each month, with artist, writer and Companion Kateri Ewing opening the series in September and October, setting the tone for an experience rooted in reverence, presence, and accessibility.
+We are delighted that artists Julian Perry, Robert Newall and Doris Rohr have all agreed to be guest session leaders in the series.

 Together, we’ll explore how attentive seeing can rekindle our sense of wonder—and how wonder can lead us toward care.